 If you prefer doing your editing on your phone rather than your PC, then this is the tool for you.
 Over is a mobile app available for Android and iOS and a very powerful image customization tool.
 It gives you access to loads of templates as well as fonts, filters, effects, decorative shapes and icons, and so much more.
 Like Canva it also has a collection of royalty-free images and even allows you to layer or mask your images seamlessly with a number of other images.

 When the image has been edited, the last thing left to do is to think of the captions and hashtags that will accompany the image on social media.
 Hashtags are what will give your image more exposure and what will group it with other related images and content.
-Your caption is what you can use for sharing info and updates with your audience and to encourage them to leave any feedback they might have.
-One thing to remember is that your captions and hashtags should be relevant to the image and not put there just for the sake of having a caption and a few hashtags, a mistake a lot of people often make.
+You can use your caption to share info and updates with your audience and encourage them to leave any feedback they might have.
+One thing to remember is that your captions and hashtags should be relevant to the image rather than putting them there just for the sake of having a caption and a few hashtags, a mistake a lot of people often make.
 So, I think all of you might be clear with the process of how to make social media graphics.
 Isn’t it?

 Lastly, a word of advice on creating social media graphics